-Potatoes will always be the forever Thanksgiving staple.
-Whether they’re sweet, savory, or simple, you really can’t go wrong with a good potato dish.
+Potatoes will always be the forever Thanksgiving side staple.
+Whether they’re sweet, savory, or simple, you really can’t go wrong with a good potato side dish.

-Slow cooker loaded mashed potatoes are really great for busy Thanksgiving days.
-I love slow cooker recipes at Thanksgiving, because I can shove it all in the slow cooker and f0cus on other dishes until dinner time!
+Our Slow Cooker Mashed Potatoes (pictured above) are really great for busy Thanksgiving days.
+I love slow cooker recipes at Thanksgiving, because I can shove it all in the crockpot and f0cus on other dishes until dinner time!